-Using WhatsApp involves communicating with users through their telephone number—you’ll be managing a contact list that will undoubtedly need to be segmented and organized.
-WhatsApp has created a labelling system for tracking customers at different stages of the buying process and customer lifecycle.
-These include: prospect, new order, pending payment, paid, order complete and custom labels you can create yourself.
+Using WhatsApp involves communicating with users through their telephone numbers—you’ll be managing a contact list that will undoubtedly need to be segmented and organized.
+WhatsApp has created a labeling system for tracking customers at different stages of the buying process and customer lifecycle.
+These include prospect, new order, pending payment, paid, order complete, and custom labels you can create yourself.
 If your CRM has a WhatsApp plugin, you can even import your contacts directly.

 WhatsApp Business Labels.
 Source: WhatsApp